The Best Things To Do In Benidorm

 Nestled among rolling hills and olive groves, Altea is a picturesque setting with beautiful views of the Mediterranean Sea.

-There are also plenty of great restaurants and cafes to enjoy, serving up delicious local specialities.
+There are also plenty of great restaurants and cafes to enjoy, serving delicious local specialities.
 If you’re looking for a taste of authentic Spain, be sure to add Altea to your list of places to visit.

-Guadalest
+15. Guadalest

 Guadalest is a small town located in the province of Alicante, Spain.
-The town is situated in a valley surrounded by mountains and is a 30 minute drive from Benidorm.
+The town is situated in a valley surrounded by mountains and is a 30-minute drive from Benidorm.

 Visitors to Guadalest can explore the medieval castle or the many churches and monasteries scattered throughout the town.

-Be sure to visit the Museo de Saleros y Pimenteros, (Salt and Pepper Shaker Museu).
+Be sure to visit the Museo de Saleros y Pimenteros (Salt and Pepper Shaker Museu).
 The museum houses an impressive collection of over 20,000 salt and pepper shakers from all over the world.

-The Micro-Gigantic Museum is a one-of-a-kind museum housing an impressive collection of miniature models including a bullfighting ring built on the head of a pin, the book of the Bible made on a hair, a flea dressed riding a bicycle and a self-portrait carved in a grain of sand.
+The Micro-Gigantic Museum is a one-of-a-kind museum housing an impressive collection of miniature models, including a bullfighting ring built on the head of a pin, the book of the Bible made on a hair, a flea dressed riding a bicycle and a self-portrait carved in a grain of sand.

 Another fun museum is the Museo Vehiculos Historicos Valle De Guadalest, perfect for car enthusiasts with its impressive collection of historic vehicles.

-And when you’ve finished exploring the area, cool off with a dip in the emerald green waters of the Guadalest river.
+And when you’ve finished exploring the area, cool off with a dip in the emerald green waters of the Guadalest River.

-Low Festival
+16. Low Festival

-The Low Festival is a much-anticipated annual event in Benidorm, drawing in visitors from all over the world, the festival offers a wide range of activities and entertainment options.
+The Low Festival is a much-anticipated annual event in Benidorm, drawing in visitors from all over the world; the festival offers a wide range of activities and entertainment options.

 From live music and DJs to street performers and food trucks, there is something for everyone at the Low Festival.